pylbbv/pylbbv/README.md

 During the build process, errors may be printed, and the build process may error.
 However, the final Python executable should still be generated.

 # Where are files located?
+Where is documentation?

 The majority of the changes and functionality are in `Python/tier2.c` where Doxygen documentation is written alongside the code, and in `Tools/cases_generator/` which contains the DSL implementation.